zlinaf/PowerGear/README.md

 ## How to Construct Graphs from HLS

-Please look at the `Readme.md` file of each subfolder inside the `graph_construction` folder.
+Please look at the `Readme.md` file of each subfolder inside `graph_construction` folder.
 All the program infromation can be found.

 ## How to Train, Test and Evaluate Our Models